IndieGameDeveloper-Philanthropist (I cheated :D) . Email me at rekcahdam@gmail.com . For more about me read below:

 Martina The Guitarist from R.J.
 H. on Vimeo.

 I've always loved to draw.
-I don't want to say that I was ever extremely good at it though.
-I'm only average.
-But, art is the one thing that I never really turned into a "job".
+I don't want to say that I was ever extremely good at it .
+In fact, I'm less-than-average at it.
+But, art is the one thing that I never really turned into a "job."
 Art is more like therapy for me.
-I draw when I feel like it.
-At one time I did art for the the Farmers' Market near to where I lived.
-And, some of my artwork even ended up in the Richmond Times Dispatch.
-But, I'm sort of glad I didn't continue with that.
-I was starting to dislike it.
+Although, at one time, I would contribute artwork for the Farmers Market and Richmond Times Dispatch in Virginia.

 --CONCLUSION--

-I'm trying to become a modern day "renaissance" man!
-I do a little bit of everything.
-I hate to call myself a jack of all trades since, if you're one of them, you tend to have a reputation of not being particularly skilled at any of your trades.
+I'm want to become a modern day "renaissance" man!
+I want to do everything.
+I think it's because I'm influenced by everything and I like to create things based on my life's influences.
+I hate to call myself a jack of all trades since, if you're one of them, you tend to have a reputation of not being particularly skilled at any of those trades.
 I genuinely think that it's possible to be talented and skilled at several things at once.
-As long as I have the ability to learn more I'll continue to become skilled at those things.
+As long as I have the ability to learn I'll continue to become skilled at those things.